 Earlier this year the city unveiled an updated plan to combat climate change, the 2016 Climate Action Plan (CAP).
 It is an impressive, and ambitious document which advocates a future for the world’s finest city in which the health of citizens and the environment are prioritized.
 The CAP proudly proclaims efforts to “improve public health by removing harmful pollutants from our air” as one the plan’s top priorities.
 More specifically the CAP calls for San Diego to contribute to helping California reduce greenhouse gas emissions by 80 percent from 1990 levels by the year 2050, with a shorter-term emission reduction target of 15 percent of 2010 levels by 2020.
 Although San Diego has one of the most aggressive environmental urban plans in the nation, the city faces the daunting task of overcoming challenges posed by its biggest polluter, traffic.
 [Read more…] about A few ways to reduce carbon emissions from traffic congestion in San Diego without more roads or rails

 Over 120 cities and counties in California have a climate action plan either completed or in the pipeline.
 As cities develop these plans and initiatives to address climate change, it is important to emphasize that social equity is integrated within environmental policies.
 The vulnerabilities, resilience and sustainability of the human ecosystem are as much determined by diversity and inter-dependence as its natural counterpart.
 As Pope Francis said in Laudato Sí, “a true ecological approach always becomes a social approach; it must integrate questions of justice in debates on the environment, so as to hear both the cry of the earth and the cry of the poor.”
 [Read more…] about Why climate change action cannot succeed without social equity

 California’s Bay Area housing disaster tells Southern Californians that our housing crisis will only get worse and doing nothing is both an irrational and irresponsible response.
 We are faced with deciding to have more neighbors or pay more taxes as we desperately need money to fix our city’s crumbling infrastructure.
 The conundrum is that we despise taxes and the mere mention of ‘density’ polarizes any discussion into either demands for no new growth or building tall towers.

 On June 2, 2015, San Diego’s independent TV station KUSI set aside a segment of their weather report to editorialize about climate change.
 The message: climate change is minimal and natural – not man made.
 The message was delivered by Mark Mathis, KUSI’s weather reporter who has an A.S. degree in meteorology.
 Mr. Mathis based his argument primarily on the two following assumptions: [Read more…] about How TV weather reporters are aiding and abetting climate change

 Are you concerned about climate change?
 Do you want visual evidence that it is actually happening?
 Do you live in a coastal community?
 Are you passionate about photography?
 If you answer yes to any (or all) of these questions, I highly recommend that you pay a visit to the Annenberg Space for Photography, one of my favorite places in Los Angeles.
 [Read more…] about Exhibit Review: Sink or Swim – climate change resilience in photographs at Los Angeles’s Annenberg

 After reports on moments of silence observed, and reflections of that fateful day, you will have, by now, read or hear several accounts of Haiti today.
-How far the nation is still behind.

 While I was a graduate student at UC Berkeley studying architecture, ideas were always buzzing around; at design charrettes, guest lectures and of course, at the dining table.
 International House, where I lived, was home to residents from eighty countries enrolled in various academic programs.
 Our insatiable thirst for learning extended to coffee hours and dinner, with enough food for thought to go around.
 [Read more…] about Celebrating Uncharted: The Berkeley Festival of Ideas